-An improved cash flow and higher profitability go hand in hand with sustainable growth.
-Such a situation ensures the availability of all the resources needed to make investments and thus safeguard Vetropack's leading market position.
-Vetropack promotes long-term growth by setting targets for a sustainable return on operating capital employed (ROOCE).
+Vetropack promotes long-term growth by setting targets for a sustainable return on operating capital capital employed (ROOCE).
 When doing so, Vetropack also takes into account the interests of its stakeholders and the social, economic and environmental impact of its business activities.

-At the same time, Vetropack is investing in measures to increase production capacity by expanding and modernising furnaces and to improve efficiency, for example by investing in digitalisation.
-The careful utilisation of resources, raw materials and personnel, and the reduction of waste, contribute to both financial and environmental success at the company.
+Firstly, Vetropack is investing in measures to increase production capacity by expanding and modernising furnaces and production lines and by improving efficiency, for example by investing in digitalisation.